-One of the popular members of the dogbane family, Apocynaceae, is the Mandevilla plant (Mandevilla spp.), tropical perennials with exotic and colorful flowers.
+One of the popular members of the dogbane family, Apocynaceae, is the Mandevilla plant (Mandevilla spp.), a tropical perennial with exotic and colorful flowers.

 With over 100 species, this gorgeous climbing vine is grown to add a dramatic effect to the summer gardens and well-lit landscapes.

-Mandevillas get their common name, Rock Trumpet or Trumpet Vine, due to their showy, bold, and fragrant blossoms which resemble the shape of a trumpet.
+Mandevillas get their common name, Rock Trumpet or Trumpet Vine, due to their showy, bold, and fragrant blossoms resembling a trumpet.

 This creeper flowering plant takes one growing season to climb the walls up to 10’ feet high and produces attractive flowers in various hues of white, yellow, orange, pink, red, and purple.

-Being a native to warm climatic regions of Mexico, Central and South America, West Indies, and South Western states of U.S., Mandevilla plants grow year-round and survive winters fairly well even when grown in U.S. Department of Agriculture (USDA) hardiness zones 9 to 11.
+Being native to warm climatic regions of Mexico, Central and South America, the West Indies, and South Western states of the U.S., Mandevilla plants grow year-round and survive winters fairly well even when grown in U.S. Department of Agriculture (USDA) hardiness zones 9 to 11.

 They prefer to remain indoors during the winter months.